SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-4-Variant_Calling/Variant_Calling.md

 ### Input files
 For this session, we will use the reference cloud leopard assembly.
 You can find this file here: `/data/genomics/workshops/smsc_2023/clouded_leopard_pacbio/mNeoNeb1.pri.cur.20220520.fasta`

-We will also need the illumina data (fastq) for our 7 Clouded Leopard individuals this will represent our population.
-Remember that the data is locted here: `/data/genomics/workshops/smsc_2023/clouded_leopard_illumina`
+We will also need the Illumina data (fastq) for our 7 Clouded Leopard individuals this will represent our population.
+Remember that the data are locted here: `/data/genomics/workshops/smsc_2023/clouded_leopard_illumina`

 ### Map to the reference genome

-The firs step to call for variants is to map all our individuals to our reference genome.
+The first step to call for variants is to map the raw data from all of our individuals to our reference genome.
 Similar to yesterday, we will use minimap2 and samtools to map and convert from SAM file to BAM file.
 SAM files are tab-delimited text files that are usually very large in size.
 To save space and make it easy for software to hand large aliments, SAM is usually converted to a binary format BAM.

 #### Job file: minimap_pop_clouded_leopard.job
-- Queue: medium
+- Queue: medium time, high-CPU
 - PE: multi-thread
 - Number of CPUs: 10
 - Memory: 6G (6G per CPU, 60G total)
 - Module:
 ```
-module load bio/minimap/
+module load bio/minimap2
 ```
 - Commands:

 ```
-minimap2 -ax sr -t 20 /data/genomics/workshops/smsc_2023/clouded_leopard_pacbio/mNeoNeb1.pri.cur.20220520.fasta /data/genomics/workshops/smsc_2023/clouded_leopard_illumina/NN114296_1.fastq.gz /data/genomics/workshops/smsc_2023/clouded_leopard_illumina/NN114296_2.fastq.gz | samtools sort -@20 -O BAM -o NN114296_cloud_leopard_sorted.bam -
+minimap2 -ax sr -t 20 /data/genomics/workshops/smsc_2023/clouded_leopard_pacbio/mNeoNeb1.pri.cur.20220520.fasta /data/genomics/workshops/smsc_2023/clouded_leopard_illumina/NN114296_1.fastq.gz /data/genomics/workshops/smsc_2023/clouded_leopard_illumina/NN114296_2.fastq.gz | samtools sort -@20 -O BAM -o NN114296_clouded_leopard_sorted.bam -
 ```

 ##### Explanation: